jhollyhomes/BlazorDesign/README.md

 ### How to use

-- .NET7 but will probably run most versions
+- .NET8 but will probably run most versions from 6 >= (those that support the Blazor QuickGrid
 - `npm run build-dev` this will create the tailwind css files
 - `dotnet run` will execute client app

+### Notes
+- As using TailwindCSS used own Pager display